National Agricultural Literacy Curriculum Matrix

 - Go over the second page of Master 5.1 with students.
 Explain that they should write the name of the seed/plant they are using, the number of each plant they are growing in their garden, and any extra information they think is helpful to remember about that plant.

-- Spend a few minutes in class discussion with students about their garden plans.
-Ask teams to describe why they chose certain plants, how they decided how to plant the seeds, and if there was anything special someone would need to think about when growing some of the plants that they selected.
+- Discuss the garden plans as a class.
+Ask teams to describe why they chose certain plants, how they decided where to plant the seeds, and if there was anything special someone would need to think about when growing some of the plants that they selected.
+Students should relate their reasons to the information provided on the seed packets.

-- Wrap up the activity by giving each student a copy of Master 5.3, Thinking about My Garden.
-Allow a few minutes for students to answer the questions.
+- Wrap up the activity by giving each student a copy of Master 5.3.
+Allow a few minutes for students to answer the questions on the activity sheet.

 Possible Answers to Master 5.3: